ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

   + This applies to the following file systems: ARCHER2 home, ARCHER2 work and solid state scratch
 - RDFaaS data will be retained until end of Mar 2027
 - Projects/users can use the new NSCDS (National Supercomputing Centre Data Store) to store limited data beyond the lifetime of ARCHER2.
-This sotrage system will be accessible from other systems hosted at EPCC such as Cirrus.
+This storage system will be accessible from other systems hosted at EPCC such as Cirrus.
 Capacity will be limited so projects will need to carefully consider what data they want to store on this system.
 - Plan and start transfers early to avoid congestion close to end of service